 The overall finish on the early Suzuki GSF1200 Bandit wasn't great.
 The bikes look shabby pretty quickly and although the engine wears well, the suspension and braking need regular attention or the bike begins to handle like a Lambrini girl on a hen night.

 There are loads of GSF1200 Bandits to choose from on the used market and for relatively low money, you get a versatile motorcycle which can commute in the week, then let you play silly buggers at the weekend.
 The original Suzuki GSF1200N Bandit still has a certain raw-edged, brutal charm.
-Find a Suzuki GSF1200 Bandit for sale.

 Insurance group: 13 of 17 – compare motorcycle insurance quotes now.